akaramanapp/weather-mcp-server/README.md

-# Weather CLI Application
+# Weather MCP Server

-A command-line interface application that provides weather information and alerts for US locations using the National Weather Service (NWS) API.
+A Model Context Protocol (MCP) server that provides weather information and alerts for US locations using the National Weather Service (NWS) API.
+This server is designed to be used by AI agents through the Model Context Protocol.

 ## Features

-- Get weather alerts for any US state
+- Tool for getting weather alerts for any US state
-- Get detailed weather forecasts for any US location using coordinates
+- Tool for getting detailed weather forecasts for any US location using coordinates
 - Supports temperature, wind conditions, and short forecast descriptions
 - Real-time data from the National Weather Service